sourcefuse/terraform-aws-arc-network/docs/module-usage-guide/README.md

 ### Tips and Recommendations

-- If you want to create custom subnet ranges, check [example](https://github.com/sourcefuse/terraform-aws-arc-network/tree/main/examples/cistom-subnets)
+- If you want to create custom subnet ranges, check [example](https://github.com/sourcefuse/terraform-aws-arc-network/tree/main/examples/custom-subnets)
+- If you want to create your own nat gateway(s) check [example](https://github.com/sourcefuse/terraform-aws-arc-network/tree/main/examples/custom-nat-gateways)
 - If you have disabled the default nat gateways for your custom subnets then you need to pass a nat gateway id for each private subnet that you are creating.
 If custom_az_ngw_ids is left empty in this case